ilyess-sellami/Secure-Linux-Endpoint-Lab/README.md

 sudo systemctl restart ssh
 ```

+**✅ Why this is important:**

+- Prevents attackers from targeting the root account directly.
+- Forces use of individual user accounts, improving **accountability and audit logging**.
+- Reduces the attack surface for brute-force or password-guessing attempts.

 ### 1.2 Enforce SSH Key Authentication + Fail2Ban

 SSH key-based authentication is a secure alternative to passwords.
 Combined with Fail2Ban, it protects the server against brute-force attacks.